 This hands-on defensive driving course is built on five key elements - visual perception, concentration, knowledge, judgment and skills.
-Participants spend approximately two hours in the classroom and six hours on OSU-OKC's secure driving range practicing those elements through hands-on training.
+Participants spend approximately two hours in the classroom and the remainder of the day on OSU-OKC's secure driving range practicing those elements through hands-on training.

-The Center's facility has a secured 3/4-mile highway response course, off-the-road recovery, a large skills pad, and a Skidpad that allows participants to experience different types of driving maneuvers that increases their abilities in real-life situations.
+The Center's facility has a secured 3⁄4-mile highway response course, off-the-road recovery, a large skills pad, and a Skidpad that allows participants to experience different types of driving maneuvers that increases their abilities in real-life situations.